millerdev/WorQ/readme.txt

 - Reload worker pool config on HUP
 - Skip tests if queue backend is not running

 Completed tasks

-x - Implement thread pool
-x - Come up with a name for the worker pool coordinator process.
+x - TaskSet should store final task with its results x - Implement thread pool x - Come up with a name for the worker pool coordinator process.
 "Pool manager" x - Guaranteed message delivery in redis